ibm-cloud-docs/assistant/getting-started.md

     ![Shows the Add skill button from the home page](images/gs-add-dialog-skill.png)

-1. Give your skill the name `My first dialog`.
+1. Give your skill the name `My first skill`.
 1.  **Optional**.
 If the dialog you plan to build will use a language other than English, then choose the appropriate language from the list.

     ![Finish creating the skill](images/gs-add-skill-done.png)

 1. Click **Create dialog skill**.

+    The skill is created and you return to the assistant page.

     ![Finish creating the skill](images/gs-my-first-skill.png)